-New for 2017: The Explorer Camp will be Monday through Friday.
+The Explorer Camp runs Monday through Friday.
 The first camp will be Tuesday through Friday due to Memorial day.

 Explorer Camp is perfect for riders who want to check out new singletrack, tackle longer rides and build on their mountain biking fundamentals in a fun and supportive environment.
 During Explorer Camp riders will gain the skills to progress to intermediate and then advanced trails with super awesome coaches.
 Some trail riding experience is required; it is recommended that young riders participate in at least one Junior Camp prior to moving up to Explorer Camp.